-- 11. Exclusions.
+11. Exclusions.
 The following benefits of transport component for flyover construction have not been quantified for want of adequate data and quantification techniques.
-These qualitative benefits along with the quantifiable benefits discusses above, the proposed flyover construction will tend to provide better living condition in the project town. - (i) improvement in the environment of the project site; - (ii) savings in VOC due to the reduction in traffic congestion at the junction; - (iii) savings in traffic accidents cost due to better traffic management; and - (iv) Effects on tourism and tourist-related businesses.
+These qualitative benefits along with the quantifiable benefits discusses above, the proposed flyover construction will tend to provide better living condition in the project town.

+- (i) improvement in the environment of the project site; - (ii) savings in traffic accidents cost due to better traffic management; and - (iii) Effects on tourism and tourist-related businesses.